attoae/quill-table-better/README.md

   - Delete table

 ### toolbarTable
-'toolbarTable' is used to add a button to insert a table on the toolbar (true or false).
+`toolbarTable` is used to add a button to insert a table on the toolbar (true or false).
-And 'table-better' needs to be added to toolbarOptions, for example:
+And `table-better` needs to be added to toolbarOptions, for example:
 ```html
 const toolbarOptions = [
   ['bold', 'italic', 'underline', 'strike'],